 What is Triple Marker Test in Pregnancy?

-The Triple Marker Test in pregnancy is a screening test done to examine the health of the child in womb.
-The multiple marker or afp marker is the other name for triple marker test.
-The triple marker test is a blood test which measures the level of HCG, Alpha Fetoprotein and Estriol in the blood.
+The Triple Marker Test in pregnancy is a screening test done to examine the health of the child in the womb.
+The multiple marker or AFP marker is the other name for the triple marker test.
+The triple marker test is a blood test that measures the level of HCG, Alpha-Fetoprotein, and Estriol in the blood.

 Why is it done?